 Of special note in the design was the work on Chelsea Place.
 The high rock stratum meant that when the existing water and sewer lines were installed in the early 1900s, both were put in the same trench, in close proximity.
 In order to avoid excessive cost and disruption to the neighborhood, it was decided to place the new water and sewer lines in the existing rock trenches.

 This plan required extensive meetings and coordination with the Erie County Health Department to obtain a variance from the Ten State Standards water-and-sewer separation regulations as part of the permit.
 The permit required several special construction methods, including utilizing pressure-pipe designs for sewer pipe and manholes, in order to minimize the potential for future leaks and cross-contamination.

 In addition to this effort, special considerations were required on Central and West Delevan avenues.

 On these streets, the new sewer will be placed in close proximity to the existing 1900s-vintage 36-inch watermains.

 The protection and continued operation of these mains are critical to the city’s water supply.
-Therefore, the contractor will install sheeting along the sewer trench to protect these facilities.
+Therefore, the contractor installed sheeting along the sewer trench to protect these facilities.

 All of these efforts required close coordination with – and combining the contract document requirements of – BSA, the Department of Public Works, and the Buffalo Water Board.

-In addition to the design, Erdman Anthony will provide construction administration and full-time on-site construction inspection for this project.
+In addition to the design, Erdman Anthony provided construction administration and full-time on-site construction inspection for this project.